By: Team SE-EDU Since: Jun 2016 Licence: MIT

 4.4.1.
 Current Implementation

-command is facilitated by UpdateAssignmentCommand
+The update-assignment command is facilitated by UpdateAssignmentCommand class.

-It extends the abstract class command
+It extends the abstract class command,

-and it is triggered when the user enters update-assignment
+and it is triggered when the user enters update-assignment into SuperTaClient.

-Actual changes of this command are made through Model#updateAssignment()
+Actual changes of this command are made through Model#updateAssignment().

 UpdateAssignmentCommand only works when there is an existing assignment in an existing tutorial group,